hyerdrac/mobile_game_ab_test/README.md

 The dataset used in this project can be downloaded from:
 [Link to Dataset](https://www.kaggle.com/datasets/yufengsui/mobile-games-ab-testing)

+## Analysis

+All **statistical analyses are performed entirely in the Jupyter Notebook**, including:

+- Data exploration and visualization
+- Proportion Z Tests for retention
+- Mann-Whitney U Test and t-tests for number of game rounds
+- Variable transformations and parametric vs non-parametric comparisons

 ## Notes

 - This project is a **course project** and part of the grading for my **Statistical Analysis with Python** course.